 The tragedies have been many, the public outcry deafening, the thunder of fists and boom of voices heard in legislative chambers and in Congress, and broadcast for the record.

-Yet the statistics are the same and the status unmoved, with no major legislation passed in the United States Congress during that period, or, in fact, for almost two decades.
+Yet the statistics are the same and the status unmoved, with no major legislation passed in the United States Congress during that period, or, in fact, for almost three decades.